tramitit/guides/en/portugal/irs_anexo_f.md

 categories:
 - Portugal
 date: '2024-06-20'
-description: Learn how to report rental income in Portugal using IRS Anexo F. Follow our step-by-step procedure to ensure accurate tax declarations.
+description: Learn how property owners in Portugal can report rental income in Anexo F of their IRS tax return with this step-by-step guide.
 draft: false
-meta_title: 'IRS Anexo F: A Guide for Reporting Rental Income in Portugal'
+meta_title: Guide to Filing IRS Anexo F for Rental Income in Portugal
-title: 'IRS Anexo F: A Guide for Reporting Rental Income in Portugal'
+title: Guide to Filing IRS Anexo F for Rental Income in Portugal
 translationKey: portugal-irs_anexo_f
 ---